signalfx/splunk-otel-collector/deployments/ansible/roles/splunk-otel-collector/README.md

 - `fluentd_config`: Path to the fluentd config file on the remote host.
   (**default:** `/etc/otel/collector/fluentd/fluent.conf`)

-- `fluentd_config_source`: Source path to a fluentd config file on a control node that will be uploaded and set in place of `fluentd_config` on remote nodes.
+- `fluentd_config_source`: Source path to a fluentd config file on your control host that will be uploaded and set in place of `fluentd_config` on remote hosts.
 Can be used to submit a custom fluentd config, e.g. `./custom_fluentd_config.conf`. (**default:** `""` meaning that nothing will be copied and existing `fluentd_config` will be used)